TaegyunKwon/PerformanceDataTutorial/readme.md

 ```

 ### Coverage
-We plan to make this with four parts;
+We plan to make this into four parts;

 0. python (good to know things, while we study MIR)
 1. midi